Drashko73/shoppy/README.md

 * **Beans** - Used as a data carrier
 * **Web Socket** - Used to create a chat application
 * **RMI** - Used to create a remote method invocation

-TO DO: Think about using RMI to get products from a remote server